salmonwatersheds/percentile-benchmarks-CI/README.md

 ![Fig3](https://github.com/sjpeacock/HistoricalSpawnersCI/blob/master/Figures/CI_comparison.PNG)

+At *τ* = 0.9 (i.e., high temporal autocorrelation), the “true” CIs were much wider than any of the estimated CIs, including the model-based CIs.
+Without further investigation, the potential causes of this mismatch are unknown.
+Possibly, it is due to a shortcoming of the simulation approach.
+At high temporal autocorrelation, the relatively short simulated time series is very dependent on the initial random deviate.
+Alternatively, the mismatch may indicate a caveat to the model-based approach: the time-series switches between a series of low to high abundances (and vice versa) because of the SR relationship, which is not well captured by the AR(1) model.
+Indeed, although the model-based approach most closely captured the true width of the CIs, it tended to overestimate the upper confidence limits when *τ* ≤ 0.6, again perhaps because the simple AR(1) model doesn’t capture the density dependence in “true” data (i.e., very high abundances are less likely in “true” data due to over compensation).

 *Fig. 3: The lower (red) and upper (green) HS benchmarks (horizontal lines), and "true" confidence intervals from 10,000 simulations using the same underlying biological parameters (red and green shaded polygons).
 The vertical capped bars show the confidence intervals estimated using naive bootstrap, block bootstrap with block lengths of 5, 10, and 15, and the model-based appraoch.
 Panels are different underlying levels of temporal autocorrelation in the simulated data from *τ* = 0.1 to *τ* = 0.9.*

 #### True data